 - 5. Observe the chest rise, if there is chest rise give another breath over one second. - 6.
-If the victim's chest does not rise, reposition the mask and try to get a better seal, open the airway and give the second breath, after 2 attempts including first and second breaths, the first rescuer will continue 30 compression.
+If the victim's chest does not rise, reposition the mask and try to get a better seal, open the airway and give the second breath, after 2 breaths, the first rescuer will continue 30 compression.